-Proposed law adds the following responsibilities:
+Proposed law adds the following responsibility:

-- (1) Require that any therapeutically licensed optometrist authorized to practice pursuant to present law must meet the educational and competence criteria set forth by the board in order to perform expanded therapeutic procedures.
-Evidence of proof of continuing competency must be determined by the board. - (2) Nothing in present law can be construed as allowing any agency, board, or other entity of this state other than the La.
-State Board of Optometry Examiners to determine what constitutes the practice of optometry.
+Require that any therapeutically licensed optometrist authorized to practice pursuant to present law must meet the educational and competence criteria set forth by the board in order to perform expanded therapeutic procedures.
+Evidence of proof of continuing competency must be determined by the board.